 Any flowing water shall be kept clear of the work area.
 The Contractor shall, at all times, maintain the continuity of stormwater flows in the site to a condition equivalent to, or better than, the pre-contract conditions.
-The Contractor shall submit a Flow Diversion Plan for the Engineer's approval.
+The Contractor shall submit a Flow Diversion Plan for the Contract Administrator's acceptance.